bernas670/SOPE-Proj1/README.md

 - [ ] Receive, handle and save arguments and environment variables.
 - [ ] Extract the solicited information from just one file and print it to the standard output according to the parsed arguments.
 	- [ ] Same procedure but now, implementing the option **`-o`** (writing in the specified file).
-- [ ] Repeate the previous step for all files in a directory.
+- [ ] Repeat the previous step for all files in a directory.
 - [ ] When a directory is found, create a child process capable of repeating its father's functions, performing a similar job to the previous step.
 - [ ] Implement recursive analysis of a directory tree.
 - [ ] Add logging funtionalities.